Must-See Christmas Light Displays in Winston-Salem

 The Christmas Family Lights

-- Good to know: While timing varies slightly by year, the Christmas Family Lights typically run from Thanksgiving through early January.
+- Good to know: Typically open from Thanksgiving through early January.

 Horizons Holiday Lane